jortencio/facter_conf/README.md

 ## Limitations

-This module has only been tested with Facter 4.3.1
+This module has only been tested with Facter versions > 4.3.1

 ## Development